Why Mass Shootings Happen and What We Can Do as Individuals

 2. Your nasty team leader isn’t a bad person.
 There’s probably something that’s making him behaving this way.

 3. The issue here is that you do not get along well with him.
 Actions that only patch the problem include avoiding him (since you have to work with him), quitting your job, and requesting for a job rotation.
 Actions that may address the problem include learning not to take things personally, learning to see the message of what is communicated (beyond the words), and improving your relational skills.
-Read: How To Deal With Critical People: 8 Tips and How To Deal With Rude People.
+Read: 8 Tips To Deal With Critical People and How To Deal With Rude People.

 4. Understand why he acts the way he does.
 Bad childhood?
 Lack of love?
 Under-appreciation by others?
 Knowing this may help you to relate to him better.